temporal-community/temporal-otel/README.md

 > 🏗️ **Want to understand the architecture?** See our [Architecture Documentation](docs/architecture.md) for a comprehensive overview of how Temporal and OpenTelemetry components work together.

+## 🤝 Contributing

+We welcome contributions from the community!
+Whether you want to add new OpenTelemetry integrations, improve documentation, or enhance existing examples, check out our [Contributing Guide](CONTRIBUTING.md) to get started.

 [1]: https://docs.temporal.io/encyclopedia/temporal-sdks#official-sdks
 [2]: https://opentelemetry.io/docs/